Aps2612/dentalkart_backend_project/README.md

 3.User is able to see a list of students in UI fetched from database in a REST API

+//to fix
-4.User should be able to export and download CSV file which contains list of all students stored in the Database.(error)(will fix soon)
+=>User should be able to export and download CSV file which contains list of all students stored in the Database.
+=>increase the modularity of the code